IHE/ITI.MHD/input/pagecontent/ITI-65.md

   - note that UnContained only applies to DocumentReference and SubmissionSet type Lists; so the following apply
   - shall be a Transaction Bundle
   - all resources shall be compliant with comprehensive unContained constraints, they may be marked comprehensive unContained
-  - shall create a [SubmissionSet type List](StructureDefinition-IHE.MHD.UnContained.SubmissionSet.html) that is comprehensive or unContained
+  - shall create a [SubmissionSet type List](StructureDefinition-IHE.MHD.UnContained.Comprehensive.SubmissionSet.html) that is comprehensive or unContained
-  - may create one or more [DocumentReference](StructureDefinition-IHE.MHD.UnContained.DocumentReference.html) that is comprehensive or unContained
+  - may create one or more [DocumentReference](StructureDefinition-IHE.MHD.UnContained.Comprehensive.DocumentReference.html) that is comprehensive or unContained
   - may create one or more [Binary](http://hl7.org/fhir/R4/binary.html)
-  - may create/update one or more [Folder type List](StructureDefinition-IHE.MHD.UnContained.Folder.html) that is comprehensive or unContained
+  - may create/update one or more [Folder type List](StructureDefinition-IHE.MHD.Comprehensive.Folder.html) that is comprehensive
   - may create/update/read one [Patient](http://hl7.org/fhir/R4/patient.html)

 When resources are `contained` , see [ITI TF-3: 4.5.1](32_fhir_maps.html), they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).